NotYetGames/po-excel-translate/README.md

 # Translating via spreadsheets

+NOTE: Original code of this was taken from https://github.com/wichert/po-xls

 Not all translators are comfortable with using PO-editors such as `Poedit
 <http://www.poedit.net/>`_ or translation tools like `Transifex
 <http://trac.transifex.org/>`_.
 For them this package provides simple tools to